 It was October, 1967.
-I had recently completed nine months of Swahili training and several more weeks of communications intelligence training.
+I had recently completed nine months of Swahili training and several weeks of communications intelligence training.
 Being in the Army was only my work.
 I was about to begin a two-year romance with an ancient land and culture.
 A year in Viet Nam sandwiched itself in the middle, but it only acted as a separation in a budding romance with Ethiopia, it only piqued my interest and desire.

-I was initially drawn in by the physical splendor of the high mountains and deep valleys, the cool plateaux and scorching deserts, the poor agriculture land and the rich treasures of the Red Sea.
+I was initially drawn in by the physical splendor of the high mountains and deep valleys, the cool plateaux and scorching deserts, the poor agricultural land and the rich treasures of the Red Sea.
 Only later did I begin to study the ancient culture and tenacious people.

 Living in the country, I was able to leisurely wander the land in times of both excitement and boredom.
 I began to learn about a place and a people, their greatness and their shortcomings.
 I came to know and not know, to like and dislike, to appreciate and to look for more.
 In a word, I was in love.
 And like many budding love affairs, I suspect I didn't know it at the time.
 But I do now.